Home -> Filing Your Return -> Stocks, Bonds etc. -> Capital Gains and Losses -> Capital Losses

 If a taxpayer has pre-1986 net capital losses, up to $2,000 of those losses can be used each tax year to reduce other income.
 For more information on this, see Chart 5 - Applying net capital losses of other years to 2021 (for taxpayers with a pre-1986 capital loss balance) on the CRA website.

-Capital losses can be used to reduce other income in the year of a taxpayer's death, or the immediately preceding year.
+Capital losses can be used to reduce other income (instead of just reducing capital gains) in the year of a taxpayer's death, or the immediately preceding year.
 At this time, the net capital loss (50% of the capital loss, when the inclusion rate is 50%) would be used to reduce other income.
+This is done by entering a negative amount on line 12700 of the tax return, which will be done automatically by tax software (from Schedule 3) if you indicate that the return is a return for the year of death.

 For more on this topic, see the Canada Revenue Agency (CRA) interpretation bulletin IT232R3 - Losses - Their Deductibility in the Loss Year or Other Years (Archived) paragraph 30, and T4011 Preparing Returns for Deceased Persons Chapter 5 - Net Capital Losses.

 A loss on shares or debt may be considered a business investment loss instead of a capital loss, in certain circumstances.
-See our link below to the article on business investment losses.
+See our article Business Investment Loss and allowable business investment loss (ABIL).

 Your capital gains and losses must be recorded on the tax return for the year in which the losses occurred.
 This applies even when the losses exceed the gains, and cannot be used in the current year.
 These losses will then be available to use in a future tax year.